peterswimm/DUYinoboy/README.md

 **ArduinoBoy for Retrokits RK-002 Smart MIDI Cable**

 DUYinoboy is a complete port of the classic ArduinoBoy project for the Retrokits RK-002 Smart MIDI Cable.
-Transform your Game Boy into a powerful MIDI instrument using just a smart MIDI cable and a modified Game Boy Link Cable.
+Transform your Game Boy into a powerful MIDI-controlled instrument using just a smart MIDI cable and a modified Game Boy Link Cable.

 ## 🎮 What is DUYinoboy?

-DUYinoboy brings all the functionality of ArduinoBoy to the ultra-compact RK-002 platform:
+DUYinoboy brings ArduinoBoy functionality to the ultra-compact RK-002 platform, optimized for MIDI input only:

-- **LSDJ Master/Slave Sync** - Sync Little Sound DJ with your DAW
+- **LSDJ MIDI Clock Sync** - Sync Little Sound DJ as MIDI clock follower
 - **LSDJ Keyboard Mode** - Play Game Boy like a synthesizer
 - **LSDJ Map Mode** - 4-channel polyphonic control
-- **Nanoloop Support** - Master and slave sync for Nanoloop
+- **Nanoloop Clock Sync** - Sync Nanoloop as MIDI clock follower
 - **Custom Modes** - Extensible for your own Game Boy music applications

+**Note**: RK-002 is MIDI input only - your DAW/sequencer provides the master clock

 ## 🚀 Quick Start